Why use Fodder Beet?

 It is a long growing-season crop which requires a high level of care in establishment.
 Farmers who grow fodder beet use a precision drill to ensure the plants are evenly spaced in rows ready for harvesting.
 When drilling like this, pelleted seed is required to fit the drill cups.

-- High yield potential (20 t DM/ha+), so you need less land to winter the same number of animals.
+- High yield potential (25 t DM/ha+), so you need less land to grow feed for the same number of animals.

 - Relatively low cost c/kg DM at high yields.

 It's important to select the correct fodder beet variety to fit your farms requirements.

 Our range of Fodder Beet varieties have been bred to be grazed in-situ, or be lifted and fed whole or chopped.

 Fodder beet yield is very difficult to correctly estimate!
 For an accurate assessment at least 8 separate yield measurements are required per paddock, including a dry matter % analysis.